Please note: We recommend calling ahead to businesses and attractions you plan to visit for requirements and hours of operation.

 Phone: (219) 762-1675

 A 3,500 square foot public pavilion includes restrooms, a seasonal snack bar and a glass walled classroom and meeting space.
-For the 2018 summer, Twisted Citrus is the food vendor and offers a varied and original menu Friday through Sunday from 11 am - 6 pm.

 This is a great place to watch migrating birds in the spring and summer as well as see the shelf ice that forms on the waters of Lake Michigan.

 This 57-acre site is jointly managed by the Indiana Dunes National Park and the City of Portage.
 For more information about Portage Lakefront and Riverwalk, call the national park’s information desk at 219-395-1882 or contact Portage Parks and Recreation at 219-762-1675 ext 301.